benlau/quickios/README.md

 [![Build Status](https://api.travis-ci.org/benlau/quickios.svg)](https://travis-ci.org/benlau/quickios)

-Current Status: The project is usable but the API it not stable yet.
+Current Status: The project is usable but the API is not stable yet.

 Simulted iOS Components
 -----------------------